Latest News: England Athletics Headphone ban

 What’s the new headphone rule?

-What happens if you are seen wearing head or earphones?
+What happens if you get seen wearing head or earphones?

 We know this a huge change for some of you and we hope you now understand a little more of the background.
-We would like to thank you for your understanding and let’s enjoy many safe Nice Work running events together.
+We would like to thank you for your understanding and let’s enjoy many many safe Nice Work running events.

 Rachael Wood